-Line weight – The weight of the first 30 feet of a fly line, used as a way to standardize fly lines in matching them to fly rods of differing stiffness.
-Line weighting is not a linear numbering system; the first 30 feet of a #6 weight line 160 grains while the first 30 feet of a #3 weight line is 100 grains.
+Line weight – The weight of the first 30 feet of a fly line, used as a way to standardize fly lines by matching them to fly rods of differing stiffness.
+Line weighting is not a linear numbering system; the first 30 feet of a #6 weight line are 160 grains while the first 30 feet of a #3 weight line is 100 grains.

 Loading – Also called Loading the Rod.
 A term used to describe the effect of the weight of the line and the momentum of the cast upon the rod.
 A loaded rod is bent or loaded more with a greater casting force and a heavier line.

-Marabou – Fluffy and soft down or underfeathers from most birds, but particularly for fly tying, marabou comes from chickens, turkeys or other domestic fowl.
+Marabou – Fluffy and soft down or under feathers from most birds, but particularly for fly tying, marabou comes from chickens, turkeys, or other domestic fowl.

-Mending Line – the method used after the line is on the water to achieve a drag free float.
+Mending Line – the method used after the line is on the water to achieve a drag-free float.
 It constitutes a flip, or series of flips with the rod tip, which puts a horseshoe-shaped bow in the line.
 This slows down the speed with which the line travels if mended upstream and speeds up the line if mended downstream.
-For example: if a cast is across the flow of the stream and the fastest part of the current is on your side, the mends would typically be made upstream to slow the line down so it keeps pace with the fly travelling in the slower current across from you.
+For example: if a cast is across the flow of the stream and the fastest part of the current is on your side, the mends would typically be made upstream to slow the line down so it keeps pace with the fly traveling in the slower current across from you.

 Midge – a term properly applied to the small Dipterans that trout feed on.
 Many people call them gnats.
 Adult’s appearance is similar to mosquitoes.
 Midges have two wings that lie in a flat “V” shape over the back when at rest.
 They are also known as “the fly fisher’s curse” because of their small size and trout’s affinity to feeding upon them.
 The term “midge” is sometimes loosely applied (and incorrectly so) when referring to small mayflies.